27-Year-Old Cornerback – San Diego Chargers

 Patrick Robinson Contract Information:

-Signed a five-year deal with the Saints in July of 2010.
+Signed a one-year deal with the Chargers in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Patrick Robinson – simply subscribe now.